entisys360/ARM-Template-Sample/README.md

 **Action:**

-1. Customer will be visualizing a pre-populated ARM form where he will need to input the required values as per their requirement.
+1. Customer will be presented a pre-populated ARM form where she will need to input the required values.

-2. The form will be provided with few default values which can be overwritten by the customer if required.
+2. The form will be provided with default values which can be overwritten by the customer if required.

-3. The form will be a paginated one with appropriate section for collecting the details inputs from the customer
+3. The form will be a paginated with appropriate sections for collecting the inputs from the customer

-4. An estimate calculatore which illustrates the likely cost estimate base don the data entered will be displayed before the submission.The cost details will include the
+4. An cost calculator which estimates the cost will be displayed before the submission.
+The details will include:

     1. Azure Consumption cost

     2. Citrix License

-5. The customer will submit the form once he inputs all the required details.
+5. The customer will submit the form once she inputs all the required details.

 **Roles involved:** Customer

 **Output:**

-1. The form should validate the input values entered by the customer for basic requirements.
+1. The form should validate the input values

 2. The form once submitted will execute the next steps in 2 phases